A few years ago, I spent a couple of hours bashing an ancient monument with a hammer, and this summer, there’s a chance to do it again.

 The Uffington White Horse, an iron-age era hill figure formed from deep trenches cut into the Oxfordshire countryside and filled with white chalk needs to be topped up to keep it fresh and white by re-chalking each year.

+Over the August Bank Holiday weekend (26th-28th Aug), you can take part in the chalking.
 You’ll be given a hammer and a bucket of chalk and asked to bash the chalk into the monument to give it a fresh clean look.

 An hour or so sitting on the grassy slopes, chatting away and bashing an ancient monument with hammers.
 What a curiously perfect way to spend some time.
 It’s also oddly very very relaxing, the tap-tapping away at the chalk to create that perfect porcelain surface as all the worries of the weeks fade away.